Posted 6 months ago

 Highly Nutritious and Particularly Rich in Vitamin A

 Pumpkin is high in vitamins and minerals while being low in calories.
-It’s also a great source of beta-carotene, a carotenoid that your body converts into vitamin A.
+It’s also a great source of beta-carotene, a carotenoid that your body converts into vitamin A. Roasted Pumpkin Spinach Salad is a great treat for the entire family.

 One cup of cooked pumpkin (245 grams) contains